 And in typical network marketing fashion as well as being able to earn from your own efforts you’re also able to recruit other people into the business & earn from their efforts too (aka building your network).

-To be honest their compensation plan is fairly complex & whilst I could take a stab at explaining it myself Team National have put together a pretty good video which does just that.
+To be honest their compensation plan is fairly complex & whilst I could take a stab at explaining it myself Team National has put together a pretty good video which does just that.

 So if you want to get a better idea as to how the opportunity works & how you can make money be sure to watch the video below, but remember that the video has been created by Team National so it will be biased.